shanayamalik/portfolio/README.md

 # Shanaya Malik's Portfolio

 Welcome to my personal portfolio repository!
-This repository contains the source code and assets for my online portfolio.
-It's a reflection of my journey in the tech industry, highlighting the projects I've worked on, the skills I've acquired, and my experiences in the field.
+This repository contains the source code and for my online portfolio, highlighting the projects I've worked on, the skills I've acquired, and my experiences in the field.

 ## Table of Contents